Notes from Father Bill

 through the Spirit established his Body, which is the Church, as the universal sacrament of salvation.
 Seated at the right hand of the

-Father, he works unceasingly in the world, to draw men into the Church and through it to join them more closely to himself, nourishing
+Father, he works unceasingly in the world, to draw men into the Church and through it to join them more closely to himself, nourishing them with his own body and blood, and so making them share in his life of glory.

 The promised renewal that we look for has already begun in Christ.
 It is continued in the mission of the Holy Spirit.
 Through the

-Spirit it goes on developing in the Church: there we are taught by faith about the meaning also of our life on earth as we bring to fulfilment – with hope in the blessings that are to come – the work that has been entrusted to us in the world by the Father, and so work
+Spirit it goes on developing in the Church: there we are taught by faith about the meaning also of our life on earth as we bring to fulfilment – with hope in the blessings that are to come – the work that has been entrusted to us in the world by the Father, and so work out our salvation.

 The end of the ages is already with us.
 The renewal of the world has been established, and cannot be revoked.
 In our era it is in a